ManticoreGamesInc/platform-documentation/src/tutorials/lua_basics_lightbulb.md

     !["Wrong Rotation"](../img/LightBulb/image13.png "This rotation looks wrong."){: .center}

-    Unfortunately that didn't quite work out the way we wanted… Depending on where in the scene you placed your light switch, it might look like the above animation, where the switch rotated sideways instead of up.
+    Unfortunately that didn't quite work out the way we wanted...
+    Depending on where in the scene you placed your light switch, it might look like the above animation, where the switch rotated sideways instead of up.
 That's because we didn't take into account the switch's initial rotation in the scene.

     We want the script to rotate our switch 90 degrees up.
 But our problem is that the script is rotating the switch globally while we want to rotate it locally; it's changing the switch's global rotation from `(0, 0, 180)` to `(0, 90, 0)`.
 In order to get the script to rotate the switch the way we want, only along the y-axis, it needs to know to move only relative to its original position.